aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/list-of-supported-number-formats/_index.md

 ---

 ## **Aspose.Cells for Python via .NET**
 Aspose.Cells for Python via .NET component offers some built-in number formats to configure the display formats of the numbers and dates.
 These built-in number formats can be applied by using the **Number** property of the **Style** object.
 All built-in number formats are given unique numeric values.
-Developers can assign any desired numeric value to the *Number* property of **Style** object and hence the display format is applied.
-This approach is more faster.
+Developers can assign any desired numeric value to the *Number* property of the **Style** object and hence the display format is applied.
+This approach is faster.
 The built-in number formats supported by Aspose.Cells for Python via .NET component are given below:

 |**Value**|**Type**|**Format String**|
 | :- | :- | :- |